A transfer learning based approach for pronunciation scoring: Experimental setup

 We split the 50 speakers from EpaDB in two sets: 30 speakers are used for training and development and the remaining 20 are used for final evaluation of the systems.
 During development we use 6-fold cross-validation, splitting the 30 development speakers in groups of 5, using 5 groups to train the model and the other group to generate scores, and rotating the test group to generate scores for all 30 speakers.
 The scores generated this way are then pooled and used to compute performance metrics.
 For the final model evaluation, we use all 30 development speakers to train a new model, which is then tested on the 20 evaluation speakers.

 For computing GOP, we recreate the official Kaldi \cite{povey2011kaldi} recipe in PyKaldi \cite{pykaldi}.
 We use the Kaldi Librispeech ASR model, a TDNN-F \cite{povey2018semi} acoustic model trained with 960 hours of native English speech from the LibriSpeech~\cite{panayotov2015librispeech} collection.
-The acoustic features are 13-dimensional Mel frequency cepstral coefficients (MFCCs).
+The acoustic features are 40-dimensional Mel frequency cepstral coefficients (MFCCs).
 I-vectors~\cite{dehak2010front} are used to represent the speaker's characteristics.
 The forced-alignments for the GOP computation are created using the same TDNN-F model.
 This model consists of 18 hidden layers with ReLU activations, skip connections, and batch normalization in all layers but the last two.
 The transformation in layers 2 through 17 is factorized into a linear plus an affine operation for improved performance.
 Time delay is used in the internal layers for contextualization.
 The first 17 layers have an output dimension of 1536.
 The last hidden layer is linear and has output dimension of 256.
 The original output layer has a dimension of 6024, the number of senones in the Kaldi ASR model, and uses softmax activation.
 When fine-tuning this model, we replace this last layer with one with 39 nodes, one for each target phone, with sigmoid activation.

 Some phones in EpaDB have very few instances with incorrect pronunciation.
 Performance on these phones cannot be robustly estimated.
 Hence, during evaluation, we discard all phones with less than 50 instances of the minority class.
-Further, during fine-tuning, we set the weights for these phones to 0 so that they are never trained, since they could add noise to the loss, specially for the balanced case.
-We train the model using Adam optimization, with mini-batches of 32 samples over 600 epochs using learning rate decaying every 10 epochs by a factor of 0.9, starting from 0.01.
+Further, during fine-tuning, we set the weights for these phones to 0 so that they are never trained, since they could add noise to the loss, especially for the balanced case.

+We train the model using Adam optimization, with mini-batches of 32 samples over 600 epochs using a learning rate decaying every 10 epochs by a factor of 0.9, starting from 0.01.
 This schedule proved to be better than using a well-tuned fixed learning rate.

 Both the baseline and the proposed systems generate scores for each target phone which are expected to have higher values for correctly pronounced phones than for incorrectly pronounced ones.
 Hard decisions can be made by comparing these scores with a threshold.
 Each possible threshold would result in a certain false positive rate (FPR) and false negative rate (FNR).
 In our results, we report the area under the false negative versus false positive rate curve (AUC).
 The AUC integrates the performance over all possible operating points given by different thresholds and is a very standard metric used for this and many other tasks.